-For the 2017 spawning season lasting from March through June a total of six steelhead redds were identified in the Toppenish Creek watershed during a season when conditions for counting redds were difficult due to a robust snowpack and prolonged spring snowmelt.
-Only one pass of the upper 3 reaches of Toppenish Creek was completed.
+For the 2018 spawning season lasting from March through June a total of 55 steelhead redds were identified in the Toppenish Creek watershed during a season when conditions for counting redds were relatively good.
+Only two passes of the upper 3 reaches of Toppenish Creek was completed due to high water in early spring.